 Inject BYDUREON under the skin (subcutaneously), not into a muscle or vein.
 You can administer the injection in your stomach area (abdomen), your thigh, or the back of your upper arms.
 Each week you can use the same general area of your body.
 Just be sure not to inject in the exact same place.

 You may notice itching or redness at the injection site.
 Serious injection-site reactions, with or without bumps (nodules), have happened in some people who use BYDUREON.
-Some of these injection-site reactions have required surgical intervention.
-Call your healthcare provider right away if you have severe pain, swelling, blisters, an open wound, or a dark scab at your injection site.
+Some of these injection-site reactions have required surgery.
+Call your healthcare provider if you have any symptoms of injection-site reactions, including severe pain, swelling, blisters, an open wound, or a dark scab.

 BYDUREON should be used once every 7 days.